stixbunny/smockify/README.md

 # smockify

 Hi!
 This was my attempt at making a functional Spotify UI copy.
-It's motivation being learning more about frontend web development as a whole and deepen my Vue and CSS knowledge.
+Its motivation being learning more about frontend web development as a whole and deepen my Vue and CSS knowledge.
 I also managed to learn more about Typescript and consuming APIs although the final product doesn't use them yet.

 ## How it went